 4. Something we don’t recommend: Do it anyway

 “Dear right person wrong time, may our paths cross again!” is perhaps the only thought that will aid your aching heart right now.
-Or, you could lean into it, listen to some right person wrong time songs, and have yourself a good crying session.
+Or, you could lean into it, listen to some songs that resonate with your current emotional state, and have yourself a good crying session.
 It’s tough, but what defines you is how quickly you get up after you’re knocked down.